dixyz/MMM-Flashcards/README.md

 A [MagicMirror](https://magicmirror.builders) module for learning with Flashcards method.
 You can configure the number of buckets of the [Leitner system](https://en.wikipedia.org) to use.
 You can configure a coefficient to define how less frequent a card from a bucket to another will appear.
-You can load as many collections of flashcards as you want.
+You can load as many collections of flashcards as you want by providing the list of questions/answers in the config file of the module.

 This module is integrated with [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) for keyboard control.

 ## About the Leitner System
 From the [Wikipedia page](http://en.wikipedia.org/wiki/Leitner_system):